yihong1120/YOLOv8-License-Plate-Insights/README.md

 # YOLOv8-License-Plate-Detection

-This repository provides an implementation of license plate recognition using the YOLOv8 object detection algorithm, showcasing the capabilities of the YOLO architecture for real-world applications such as vehicle identification and traffic monitoring.
+This repository presents an implementation of license plate recognition using the YOLOv8 object detection algorithm, demonstrating the capabilities of the YOLO architecture for real-world applications such as vehicle identification and traffic monitoring.

+The project has been enhanced with the integration of Google Cloud Platform (GCP) Vision AI for performing Optical Character Recognition (OCR) to identify license plate numbers.
+This modification aligns the project theme and content with a focus on British English writing style.

 ## Setup